belowelo/smart-lit-review/README.md

   however, the actual python script **contains NO machine-learning technology** whatsoever; just API calling, text processing through python and YAML, and regex. (semantic scholar itself indexes papers utilizing embeddings, though.)

-  the intention of this tool was to create creating a reusable search script to _replace_ LLM usage by scholars and minimize dependency overall.
+  the intention of this tool was to create creating a reusable search script to _replace_ LLM usage by early-career scholars and minimize dependency overall.

   as such, this tool contains jank, but should be enough to support the work of early-career scholars and students during their second-pass lit review. **this is a checking/verification tool, not a research tool!**